The Best Men’s and Women’s Fanny Packs for Travel

-Quite simply the best everyday carry (EDC) fanny pack in an ultralight form factor that somehow just works for practically any situation
+Quite simply the best everyday carry (EDC) fanny pack in an ultralight form factor that works for practically any situation.

-Minimalists, urban travelers, day hikers, and fashionable flashpackers, and just about everyone with stuff.
+Minimalists, urban travelers, fashionable flashpackers, and just about everyone with stuff.

-Cut to seven months later, and I’ve been using this little bag almost daily across Europe, and Southeast Asia.
-It’s become an annoying staple of my daily prep, and I can’t seem to stop using it.
+Cut to seven months later, and I’ve been using this little bag almost daily across Europe and Southeast Asia.
+It’s become a staple of my daily prep, and I can’t seem to stop using it.

 Don’t buy this fanny pack if you don’t want to become a fanny pack person.
 Because once you experience the ease of tossing your phone, wallet, keys, earbuds, passport, loose change, eye mask, and maybe even a snack into this deceptively large fanny pack, you’re never going back to pockets again.

-- 1L is all you need: I routinely pack the main pocket with a: passport, iPhone 6s, DJI Osmo Pocket Camera.
-The front pocket holds my wallet, earbuds, change, and assorted candy and snacks
+- 1L is all you need: I routinely pack the main pocket with a passport, iPhone, and DJI Osmo Pocket Camera.
+The front pocket holds my wallet, earbuds, change, and assorted candy and snacks.

-- DWS Water resistance: This fanny pack can’t handle a sustained downpour, but it’s more than rugged enough to shrug off a drizzle or even a few good minutes of rain
+- Water resistance: This fanny pack can’t handle a sustained downpour, but it’s more than rugged enough to shrug off a drizzle or even a few good minutes of rain.

-- Surprisingly hip: The color options and two-tone style (I went with maroon, blue, and red) makes this fanny pack something you’ll want to wear—even in chic European destinations.
-Seriously.
+- Surprisingly hip: The color options and two-tone style makes this fanny pack something you’ll want to wear even in chic European destinations.
+I went with maroon, blue, and red.

-- Not great for larger items: This storage width of tops out at around most smartphone lengths.
+- Not great for larger items: The width tops out at around most smartphone lengths.
 If you have a particularly large phone, you might fumble to get it in and out of the main pocket.

-- Only for minimalists: I use the fanny pack in sling mode (over one shoulder) as my day bag, but I don’t often need things like a jacket or guide book.
-If you pack a lot, go with something bigger, like a daypack.
+- Only for minimalists: I use the fanny pack in sling mode (over one shoulder) as my day bag but don’t often need things like a jacket or guide book.
+If you pack a lot, go with something bigger like a daypack.

 - No water bottle pocket: If you absolutely have to carry a water bottle, this fanny pack might not be for you.
-Although, I clip my Vapur .7L collapsible water bottle onto the strap and it works like a charm.
+I clip my Vapur .7L collapsible water bottle onto the strap, and it works like a charm.

-- Not 100% waterproof: This is not a dry bag, so while it performs well in most weather, don’t trust it with sensitive electronics during a downpour.
+- Not 100% waterproof: This is not a dry bag.
+While it performs well in most weather, don’t trust it with sensitive electronics during a downpour.

-Heck, there’s even a hidden “secret” zipper compartment in the main pocket for keeping credit cards or other items safely stowed away from your other stuff.
+Heck, there’s even a hidden “secret” zipper compartment in the main pocket for keeping credit cards or cash safely stowed away from your other stuff.

 I love to load this up with my camera, phone, wallet, passport, and earbuds and toss it in the tray at security at the airport.
 No more fumbling in my pockets for loose items or wondering if everything is safe.
-It’s always right where I need it, even when I board the plane.
+Everything is right where I need it, even when I board the plane.

 Herschel Seventeen Hip Pack